Heartland’s Cyclone 4007 fifth-wheel toy hauler offers convenience, style and luxury for adventurous families

 Lounging on the sofa, which is upholstered in water-repellant gray fabric, placed us at the center of the action.
 From here we could enjoy the goings-on outside through the kitchen’s three windows, have front-row seating for the 55-inch HDTV (tied to a King Jack antenna and cable-TV hookup) and get a straight-on view of the entry door so we could greet friends without having to get up.
 A large window, which slides open on the lower half, is at your back when seated on the sofa and was wonderful for warming us up with the sunlight pouring in.
 Pull down the MCD Day-Night Roller Shades, and the light-filled living area darkens considerably — and with the shade covering the entry-door window and another on the ceiling vent, it’s almost as dark as night inside.
 The Cyclone has a variety pack of shades: mini-blinds in the garage, MCD shades in the living area and pleated ones in the bedroom.

 The sofa’s two center seat backs flip down to reveal a tabletop with cupholders and USB charging stations, plus the end seats have a lighted cupholder and swingout tables that contain yet another cupholder.
 Once seated on the comfy sofa, it was hard to leave.
 One afternoon, Tech Editor Chris Dougherty and I were reclined on the plush sofa, feet kicked up and surrounded by paperwork for the Cyclone, when photographer Shawn Spence stepped inside and laughed at us for “looking quite comfy for being hard at work.”
 Half an hour later, we were laughing at him; having carted in a ladder and a camera bag and getting lights set up, he was kicking back with us on the sofa watching Star Trek reruns.
+Work could wait.

 Lighting throughout the four-double-O-seven is excellent, and the mood can be set with dimmers.
 The efficient kitchen has under-counter LEDs, and more lighting frames the top of the many cabinets.
 The counter housing the 25-by-14-inch stainless- steel farmhouse-style sink and hidden waste bin is set a couple of inches higher than the other surfaces, which placed the sink at a perfect height to hand-wash dishes (I’m 5 feet, 9 inches).
 Making that chore even easier was the pull-down faucet with a sprayer on a spring mechanism.
 The waste bin can be accessed from the cabinet near the entry door so you can get to it without stepping inside the RV.